患者さん向け Childhood Soft Tissue Sarcoma (PDQ®)

 Dermatofibrosarcoma protuberans

-Treatment of newly diagnosed dermatofibrosarcoma protuberans may include the following:
+Treatment of newly diagnosed dermatofibrosarcoma protuberans may include:

 Fibrosarcoma